There are two types of substrates:

 Galvalume® carries a warranty from the steel mills.
 Galvanized does not.
 Galvalume® warranty protects against perforation (rust-through) of the substrate.
-Surface rust, as shown in the photo, is not covered by the Galvalume® warranty.
+As shown in the photo, surface rust is not covered by the Galvalume® warranty.

 Performance Fact: Galvalume substrates or high zinc content (G100 or greater) galvanized substrates offer the best protection against corrosion.

 Red Rust Warranty:

 Most "red rust warranties" protect against the accumulation of rust on the panel's flat areas - away from cut edges, where rust is most likely to occur.

 Performance Fact: Proper building design and installation practices will lessen the risk of edge rust.